Younium Blog

 • Detractors (ratings 0-6): Unsatisfied customers who not only switch to competitors but may damage your brand’s reputation.

-To calculate your NPS, subtract the share of Detractors from the share of Promoters.
-The result is a score that ranges from -100 to +100.
+To calculate your NPS, subtract the percentage of Detractors from the percentage of Promoters.
+The result is a score ranging from –100 to +100.

 Image via BowNow

-A high NPS indicates that your customers are happy and willing to recommend your business to others.
-This suggests a strong product-market fit, effective customer service, and reduced churn rates.
+A high NPS indicates that your customers are satisfied and willing to recommend your business to others.
+This often reflects strong product–market fit, effective customer service, and churn risk.

-Conversely, a low NPS signals that improvements are needed, whether in your product, customer support, or overall service experience.
+Conversely, a low NPS signals that improvements may be needed in your product, customer support, or overall service experience.

 FAQs